bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 18°
-- Mostly Clear
+- Mostly Cloudy
-- 75% humidity
+- 73% humidity
 - 6 mph wind
-- 17% cloud cover
+- 73% cloud cover
 - 26 AQI 🟩
 - 0.28 inches of snow and 0.02 inches of rain expected in the next 48 hours